pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 It is generally recommended to follow a test-driven approach to the development of event-sourced applications.
-You can get started with your event sourcing project by first writing a failing test in ``test_application.py``.
-You can begin by defining your application and aggregate classes in the test module.
+You can get started with your event sourcing project by first writing a failing test in a Python file, for example ``test_application.py``.
+You can begin by defining your application and aggregate classes in this file.
 You can then refactor by moving aggregate and application classes to separate Python modules.
 You can convert these modules to packages if you want to split things up into smaller modules.

 .. code-block:: python